 - support for young people (secondary school)

-You can also find information and resources to provide support for bereaved pupils, schools and staff at Child Bereavement UK/for schools
+You can also find information and resources to provide support for bereaved pupils, schools and staff on the Child Bereavement UK website.

 Parents & carers supporting bereaved children

 Losing someone important to you is one of the hardest things to experience in life.
 If you’re young, bereavement can be even more difficult.
 But support and advice are available to help you get through it.

 Grieving is a natural part of recovering from a bereavement, and everyone’s experience of grief is different.
 There are no rules about what we should feel and for how long.

 But many people find they feel a mixture of the following

 - shock, particularly if the death was unexpected

 - relief, if the death followed a long period of illness